MegaByte/jpegrescan/README.md

 ### Arguments

 * -s: Removes all Exif data and now all JFIF data as well.
 (A basic 18-byte JFIF segment is added in its place.)
 * -i: Allows optimizations that may be "incompatible" with some software.
-Currently this means removing *all* JFIF data (saving 18 bytes) and allowing an encoding not supported by Opera before version 11.61.
+Currently, this means allowing an encoding not supported by Opera before version 11.61 and Photoshop.
+* -j: Completely strip JFIF segment for 18-byte savings.
+This generates a non-compliant JPEG that may be incompatible with some software.
 * -t: Turns on multithreaded operation.
 Usually, uses up to 4 threads.
 Faster, but not four times faster than without -t.
 So try xargs -n1 -P to shrink a large number of jpegs at the same time.
 * -a: Turns on arithmetic coding.
 (Unsupported by most software.)
-* -v: verbose output
+* -v: Verbose output.
-* -q: supress all output
+* -q: Suppress all output.
-* -m: use mozjpeg version of jpegtran (assuming installed as `mozjpeg`)
+* -m: Use mozjpeg version of jpegtran.
+(Assuming installed as `mozjpeg`)

 ##Issues
 * No out.jpg - Install the below packages to solve this issue